ios-xr/iosxr-ansible/README.md

   > the "ifconfig" returns different interfaces that is because the second
   > one is run in Global-VRF namespace.
 When SSH to IOS-XR port 57722,
   > in IOS-XR 6.0.x, you will enter XR namespace.
 The nsenter command will
   > take you into Global-VRF namespace ('init' process namespace).
+But in
+  > release 6.1.1, you will enter Global-VRF namespace when connect to IOS-XR.

 ## Local mode setup and test